 How did you actually come up with the idea that an acupressure pillow would make a great employee gift?

-Of course, I myself am a big fan of sustainable and fair production, to really support the countries and cooperatives, which in turn support women or disadvantaged groups.
-So there was definitely also the social thought with me in mind. "
+Of course, I myself am a big fan of sustainable and fair production in order to really support the countries and cooperatives that in turn support women or disadvantaged groups.
+So the social idea was definitely at the back of my mind.

 What feedback did you get from your colleagues about the acupressure pads?

-Many of the customers and important business partners to whom we had also ordered the acupressure cushions as a Christmas gift, were of course very surprised.
-It must be said, however, that we put a lot of thought into it every year, because an 08/15 gift is out of the question for us.
-This always goes down very well with employees, customers and business partners."
+Many of our customers and important business partners, for whom we had also ordered the acupressure cushions as a Christmas gift, were naturally very surprised.
+But it has to be said that we put a lot of thought into this every year, because a run-of-the-mill gift is out of the question for us.
+It always goes down very well with employees, customers and business partners.

 How much attention do you pay to work-life balance at GFN Selco?

-Now that many people need to get back to the office, we have put together a special set of helping ShaktiMat acupressure products.
-Because it's often the little breaks that make a big difference in our everyday lives.
-These three tools can help you, for example, with cold, stiff fingers or against headaches, they bring your body to briefly switch off and relax.
-They reactivate your self-healing powers and trick your psyche for a few moments.
+It's often the little breaks that make a big difference in our everyday lives.
+These three tools can help you with cold, stiff fingers or a headache, for example, and get your body to switch off and relax for a moment.
+They reactivate your self-healing powers and trick your mind for a few moments.
 This will make it easier for you to really look away from the screen for a moment and engage with your body.

 This contains the perfect package for your workday:

-Sometimes everything is too much and you don't manage to switch off your head?
-Or the first signs of a headache already announce in the morning?
-Then the headband can help you to do something about it.
-264 tips help you and act like a head massage.
-Practical: You can determine the intensity yourself with the Velcro fastener.
-If you often suffer from stress-triggered migraines or headaches, the acupressure headband can really make a difference in your workday.
-Folded up, it's smaller than a pencil case and fits in any pocket.
+Sometimes everything is too much and you can't manage to switch your head off?
+Or the first signs of a headache appear in the morning?
+Then the headband can help you do something about it.
+The 264 tips will help you and act like a head massage.
+Practical: you can adjust the intensity yourself using the Velcro fastener.
+If you often suffer from stress, triggered migraines or headaches, the acupressure headband can really make a difference to your working day.
+When folded, it is smaller than a pencil case and fits in any pocket.

-Your hands work all day - whether you're at the computer or a handyman.
+Your hands work all day long - whether you're sitting at the computer or working as a craftsman.
 From time to time they may feel stiff or cold.
-This small tool unfolds its great effect by simply rolling it up and down your fingers.
-It releases blockages, pain and tension and promotes blood circulation in your fingers.
-With its handy size, you can even carry it around in your pocket.
+This little tool works its magic by simply rolling it up and down your fingers.
+It relieves blockages, pain and tension and promotes blood circulation in your fingers.
+With its handy size, you can even keep it in your pocket at all times.

-Tired feet are not uncommon among people who have to stand or walk around a lot in their job.
-But even lying under the desk, the use of the doormat is absolutely useful.
-It gives you the refreshing and invigorating feeling of a foot massage and helps you to relax pleasantly.
-When folded, the mat is smaller than a laptop and can be transported in a space-saving way - with its 2,640 plastic tips, this mobile massage always fits perfectly in your luggage for your next business trip.
+Tired feet are not uncommon for people who have to stand or walk around a lot in their job.
+But it also makes perfect sense to use the doormat while lying under your desk.
+It gives you the refreshing and invigorating feeling of a foot massage and helps you to relax.
+When you fold up the mat, it is smaller than a laptop and can be transported in a space-saving manner - with its 2,640 plastic tips, this mobile massage always fits perfectly in your luggage for your next business trip.